FAQ

 The history of the case:

-The Road Traffic Office then ordered a check drive, which X passed on 18 April2005.
-However, the traffic expert stated in his examination report that the age check driving test was barely passed.
-Due to physical age-related complaints, a further check drive was to be carried out in a year's time.
+The road traffic office then ordered a test drive, which X passed on April 18, 2005.
+However, the traffic expert stated in his examination report that the age check drive had just been passed.
+Due to physical, age-related complaints, a further test drive was to be carried out in a year's time.

-By order of 2 June 2006, the Road Traffic Office ordered a new test drive to be carried out by 30 June 2006 at the latest.X appealed against this order.
+By order dated June 2, 2006, the Road Traffic Office ordered a new test drive, which was to take place by June 30, 2006 at the latest.X lodged an appeal against this.
 The cantonal authorities dismissed his appeal.

 He then appealed to the Federal Supreme Court.

-The Federal Supreme Court partially upheld this appeal, overturned the ruling of the lower court and referred the case back to the Road Traffic Authority to order a traffic medical examination at a special examination centre.
+The Federal Supreme Court partially upheld this appeal, overturned the decision of the lower court and referred the case back to the Road Traffic Licensing Office to order a medical examination at a special examination center.

-Considerations of the Federal Supreme Court that are decisive for prevention Article 29, paragraph 1 of the Traffic Licensing Ordinance (VZV) makes "concerns about fitness" the reason for ordering a test drive.
-However, this must not be misunderstood to mean that a check drive can be used to exhaustively clarify fitness to drive.
-Rather, the purpose of the check drive is to clarify whether the person concerned has the necessary knowledge of the traffic regulations and knows how to drive a motor vehicle safely.
+Considerations of the Federal Supreme Court that are decisive for prevention Art.
+29 para.
+1 of the Traffic Licensing Ordinance (VZV) makes "concerns about suitability" the reason for ordering a test drive.
+However, this should not be misunderstood to mean that a test drive is the only way to clarify a driver's fitness to drive.
+The purpose of the test drive is rather to clarify whether the person concerned has the necessary knowledge of the traffic regulations and knows how to drive a motor vehicle safely.

 The primary reason for ordering a check drive is incidents that raise doubts about the driver's ability (cf. BGE 127 II 129).
 In the case of an older, conspicuous driver, the check drive can be used to clarify whether his or her driving technique (still) meets the requirements of today's traffic.

-X passed the test drive, which establishes that neither insufficient driving technique nor lack of knowledge of traffic rules require that his driver's licence be revoked.
-The fact that the traffic expert considers a further test drive after one year to be reasonable cannot be sufficient, because neither the law nor the ordinance provide for a test drive to be ordered regularly for older persons without reason, nor is the traffic expert in a position to make a prognosis about the development of driving skills.
+X passed the test drive, which shows that neither insufficient driving technique nor a lack of knowledge of the traffic rules require his driver's license to be revoked.
+X rightly objects to a further test drive on the grounds that there is no new reason to order one.
+The fact that the traffic expert considers a further test drive after one year to be sensible cannot be sufficient, because neither the law nor the ordinance provide for a regular test drive to be ordered for older persons without cause, nor is the traffic expert in a position to make a prognosis about the development of driving skills.

-At the most, it is true that indications of driving aptitude deficiencies can occur during a control drive - even if it is passed - which must then, however, be clarified by a traffic medical assessment.
+At most, it is true that during a test drive - even if it is passed - there may be indications of fitness to drive deficiencies, which must then be clarified by means of a traffic medical assessment.

 The family doctor was not in a position to give a conclusive assessment.
-It was therefore necessary, in the interests of the safety of X himself and other road users, to order a traffic medical examination at a special examination centre in accordance with the request of the Federal Roads Office.
+It therefore proved necessary, in the interests of X's own safety and that of other road users, to order a traffic medical examination at a special examination center in accordance with the request of the Federal Roads Office.

-The appeal by the Administrative Court must therefore be partially upheld, the contested judgment of the Administrative Court must be set aside and the case must be referred back to the Road Traffic Authority in the aforementioned sense.
+The administrative court appeal must therefore be partially upheld, the contested judgment of the administrative court set aside and the matter referred back to the Road Traffic Office in the aforementioned sense.

 I have to hand in my driving licence, what now?